mobizt/ReadyMail/README.md

 **Host/Domain or Public IP**

 User should provides the host name or you public IPv4 or IPv6 to the third parameter of `SMTPClient::connect()` function.

 This information is the part of `EHLO/HELO` SMTP command to identify the client system to prevent connection rejection.

 If host name or public IP is not available, ignore this or use the loopback address `127.0.0.1`.
-This library will set the loopback address `127.0.0.1` to the `EHLO/HELO` SMTP command for the case that user provides blank, invalid host and IP to this parameter.
+This library will set the loopback address `127.0.0.1` to the `EHLO/HELO` SMTP command for the case that user provides blank, invalid host and IP to this parameter or setting `SMTPResponseCallback` as the third parameter.

+Note that, for general use case, the domain/ip was ignored by setting `SMTPResponseCallback` as the third parameter of `SMTPClient::connect()` in all library SMTP examples and example codes that showed in this document.

 **Date Header**